3 Women On The Joy Of Making Your Own Clothes

 Advertisement

-Purchasing a new-season piece is as easy as click-click-checkout – enabled further by next-day delivery – but a growing number of women are rallying against this dehumanised and detached fashion model.
-These women have learned to make their own clothes and in so doing have altered their perspective on everything from the importance of community to the tricks of advertising campaigns.
-Digital magazine service Readly revealed that out of 5,000 titles, with more than 83 million issues read globally in 2019, the most searched-for topic was needlework craft, with knitting, crochet and sewing all featuring in the top five trends.
+Purchasing a new-season piece is as easy as click-click-checkout – enabled further by next-day delivery – but a growing number of women are rallying against this dehumanized and detached fashion model.
+These women have learned to make their own clothes, and in doing so, have altered their perspective on everything from the importance of community to the tricks of advertising campaigns.
+Digital magazine service Readly revealed that out of 5,000 titles, with more than 83 million issues read globally in 2019, the most-searched-for topic was needlework craft, with knitting, crochet, and sewing also being featured in the top five trends.

 Advertisement